 Conner Prairie brings you the straight up facts of the history still affecting us today!
 We hold no punches getting to the core of the problems of the past and their ramifications.
 Come sit with us, and our guests, as we take a journey through problematic history!

-Episode 3: Native American Representations and Misrepresentations in American Media and Culture with Dr. Liza Black
+Season 1 Episode 3: Native American Representations and Misrepresentations in American Media and Culture with Dr. Liza Black

 Join Hannah and Easton for a discussion with Dr Liza Black about Native American Representation and Misrepresentations throughout American Culture and Media.
 This discussion spans the range of sports to film and includes recommendations for how to diversify your media consumption.

-Episode 6: Mekinges with Sara Schumacher
+Season 1 Episode 6: Mekinges with Sara Schumacher

 Join Hannah and Easton for a discussion with Sara Schumacher, Curator of Native American History and Life, about Mekinges.
 This discussion dives into the life and the story of William Conner's First wife and Lenape Indian Mekinges.